Transcript #54: PyAnnotate your way to the future

 10:55 Those are both in the gist.

-10:56 Copy into a certain location, run a few command line arguments to enable them and start them.
+10:56 Copy and restart and location, run a few command line arguments to enable them and start them, and off it goes.

-11:01 And off it goes.
-You just have a little while true go do your stuff work in your Python script and it'll just run indefinitely and even auto start when Linux boots.
+11:02 You can just have a little while true, go do your stuff work in your Python script, and it'll just run indefinitely and even auto start when Linux boots.

 11:11 Oh, that's cool.